Developing Solutions That Benefit the Social Sector

 “Our valued relationship with JPMorgan Chase and their innovative Technology for Social good program is helping to preserve and extend my father's important message to sustain the momentum of nonviolent social change around the world.”

 End of Quote Slides.

-The Code for Good Hackathon brings together university students and the firm’s employees who are passionate about technology and making a difference.
-These hackathons take place in cities around the world, benefitting local and global change-making organizations from the surrounding communities.
+The Code for Good Challenges bring together college students and the firm's employees who are passionate about technology and making a difference.
+The events take place at JPMorgan Chase offices in cities around the world and benefit local and global change-making organizations from the surrounding communities.

-The two-day competitions run overnight, with students coding in teams and racing against the clock and each other to come up with creative technological solutions to real challenges faced by nonprofits.
-The students’ innovative ideas are developed into working prototypes with the support of JPMorgan Chase technologists who work directly with the students, serving as mentors and subject matter experts.
+These 24 hour challenges run overnight, with students coding in teams and racing against the clock and each other to come up with creative technological solutions to solve real challenges faced by non-profits.
+The students' innovative ideas are developed into working prototypes with the support of JPMorgan Chase technologists who work directly with the students, serving as mentors and subject matter experts.